handeyeco/tech-blog/content/blog/acm-principles/index.md

 ## Four Guiding Principles

-* **Inclusivity:** We want to create a safe, welcoming environment for anyone interested in programming.
+* **Inclusive:** We want to create a safe, welcoming environment for anyone interested in programming.
 We recognize that inclusivity means more than just opening the door - it's a lofty and worthy goal that requires proactive attention.
 It affects everything we do and everyone involved.

 * **Language agnostic:** While we think groups that specialize are great, we also think there's great value in chatting with someone from a different tech stack.
 People can take over rooms and do talks about niche tech, but those are opt-in activities for people rather than the default.

-* **Loose structure:** Similarly, we think hackathons and lectures are invaluable resources for developing as a developer; however they can be daunting to newbies or irrelevant to people in different stacks.
+* **Loosely structured:** Similarly, we think hackathons and lectures are invaluable resources for developing as a developer; however they can be daunting to newbies or irrelevant to people in different stacks.

-* **Everyone's a mentee, everyone's a mentor:** We believe everyone has something to contribute to the community.
+* **Everyone's a mentor, everyone's a mentee:** We believe everyone has something to contribute to the community.
 Even people who haven't written a single line of code can give feedback on projects or just provide encouragement to others.
 At the same time, we believe everyone still has something to learn.

 As you can see, these all circle back to inclusivity - inclusive of people, their tech preference, and their level of experience.